St. Croix Ave. Golden Valley, Minnesota 55422

 Mr. Berner is credited inventor for 24 U.S. patents, plus some related foreign patents.

-Pro bono assistance - Suppose you believe you have been treated unfairly by the court and would appeal a decision but for lack of funds.
-If upon review, we agree, we may be willing to help out on a no fee basis.
+Pro bono assistance - Suppose you, as either defendant or plaintiff, believe you have been treated unfairly by the court and would appeal a decision but for lack of funds.
+If upon review, we agree, we may be able and willing to help out on a no fee basis.

 If you have specific questions, please contact John